danielbodnar/awesome-stars/README.md

 ## html

+- [adamschwartz/chrome-tabs](https://github.com/adamschwartz/chrome-tabs) - Chrome-style tabs in HTML/CSS.
+- [capricorn86/happy-dom](https://github.com/capricorn86/happy-dom) - Happy DOM is a JavaScript implementation of a web browser without its graphical user interface.
+It includes many web standards from WHATWG DOM and HTML.
 - [shuttlenetwork/shuttle](https://github.com/shuttlenetwork/shuttle) - Experience the global internet using Shuttle, the swiftest and most uncluttered proxy solution.
 Relish a heightened level of privacy during your online sessions, free from censorship.
 - [JohannesKaufmann/html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - ⚙️ Convert HTML to Markdown.
 Even works with entire websites and can be extended through rules.
 - [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs